Swap Test Algorithm

 ), f"""

-The quantum result is too far than classical one, by a relative tolerance of {RTOL}.
+The quantum result is too far from the classical one by a relative tolerance of {RTOL}.
 Please verify your parameters"""